-The portfolio is made up of 191 developed industrial properties and an intermodal courtyard of 1.1 million square feet, equivalent to 34.9 million square feet, and an intermodal park.
+The portfolio is made up of 205 developed industrial properties and an intermodal courtyard of 1.1 million square feet, equivalent to 40.2 million square feet, and an intermodal park.
 The location of our properties is concentrated in six markets: Mexico City, Guadalajara, Monterrey, Tijuana, Ciudad Juárez and Reynosa, as well as their metropolitan areas.
-As of December 31, 2019, the portfolio occupancy rate was 97.6% (ninety-seven point six percent).
+As of December 31, 2020, the portfolio occupancy rate was 97.1% (ninety-seven point one percent).

-Distributions, periodicity and calculation method:
+Distributions, periodicity and calculation procedure: